Avocado Deviled Eggs are a brilliant and easy way to spice up the appetizer party platter with a unique twist on an old

 Are Deviled Eggs Keto & Healthier?

 Even when not made with avocado, most deviled eggs are, in fact, KETO.
-The only concern is to make sure the deviled eggs are not made extra additive ingredients like honey mustard.
+The only concern is ensuring the deviled eggs are not made with extra additive ingredients like honey mustard.

-Disclaimer: Dietary information provided by Carb Manager.
-If you are on a KETO or Low Carb diet, always make sure to double check your own information with this or My Fitness Pal based on the brands and weights you use.
-I am not responsible for the calculations but do try to provide as much information as possible for readers to make informed decisions.
+Disclaimer: Dietary information is provided by Carb Manager.
+If you are on a KETO or Low Carb diet, always make sure to double-check your own information with this or My Fitness Pal based on the brands and weights you use.
+I am not responsible for the calculations, but I try to provide as much information as possible for readers to make informed decisions.